johnnyreilly/blog.johnnyreilly.com/README.md

   ![](blog-archive.png)

-- [ ] Comments - My comments are on Disqus and so should be portable.
+- [x] Comments - My comments are on Disqus and so should be portable.
 However, there doesn't seem to be a mechanism for Disqus in Docusaurus as yet.

-Maybe it's fine to live without.
+  For now it's fine to live without.